 A review of the College's child protection policies takes place at least annually including an update and review of the effectiveness of procedures and their implementation.
+The College's safeguarding policies and procedures should be transparent, clear, and easy to understand for staff, students, parents, and carers.
 The College draws on the expertise of staff, including the DSL(s), in shaping the College's safeguarding arrangements and policies.